DoctorWkt/alic/docs/overview.md

 The *alic* compiler invokes the C-preprocessor on the input files, so you can include header files in your programs.
 The *include* directory in each part holds a number of header files.
 Their suffix is `.ah` to distinguish them from C header files.

+## Symbol Visibility

+*alic* has two keywords which affect the visibility of a symbol outside a function: `extern` and `public`. `extern` means the same as it does in C: a symbol is defined in another file.
+The `public` keyword indicates that a non-local symbol (e.g. a function or variable) should be made visible to other files.

+By default, functions and non-local variables are marked as *not* visible to other files: they are, thus, private to the file being compiled.

+The aim here is to make it easier for a programmer to prevent "leakage" of symbol names.
+If you want a function or variable to be visible, you now have to mark it as `public`.

 ## Enums

 An `enum` in *alic* is **not** a type; it's just a way to give names to integer values, e.g.